Robert Howard Hodgkin: Early life and education

 Robert Howard Hodgkin was born in Newcastle upon Tyne on 24 April 1877, at the family house Benwell Dene.
 His mother was Lucy Hodgkin (born Lucy Anna Fox), and his father was Thomas Hodgkin, a banker and historian of Europe in the Middle Ages.
 Robert Hodgkin was the sixth of seven surviving children, following Violet (b.
 1869), John (b.
 1871, but died the year after), Edward (b.
 1872), Elizabeth ("Lily," b.
-1873), Ellen ("Nelly," b.
+1873), and Ellen ("Nelly," b.
 1875), and followed by George (b.
 1880).
 "The Hodgkins", said a friend of a relative, "are a Quaker dynasty with all that that implies".
 Among others, Robert Hodgkin was related to the painter Sir Howard Hodgkin, the namesake of Hodgkin's lymphoma Thomas Hodgkin, and Alan Hodgkin, winner of the 1963 Nobel Prize in Physiology or Medicine.

 Hodgkin left Benwell Dene in 1887, aged ten, to spend the first of four years at the preparatory Seabank School, in Alnmouth, though several months of his first year were spent at home recovering from bronchitis.
 By all accounts, Hodgkin's first years at school were unhappy.
 "School at Alnmouth was not a bit a happy time", one sister later recalled; "when he was old he used to say that it did seem strange that the hardest lessons you had to learn came at the very beginning of life."
 Another noted that "he hated it too much to talk about it", and that when older, he stated "The one thing to be said for it was that all later miseries seemed nothing by comparison".
 Hodgkin's wife, meanwhile, termed him a "home lover" for whom the time at Seabank was "more or less unhappy".
 Hodgkin would pray for the school to burn down, and one year his prayers were answered, in a fashion, when an outbreak of scarlet fever led to all the boys being sent home.
 The situation improved slightly when Hodgkin's brother George, three and a half years his junior, entered Seabank, and (as his sister wrote), "Robin became resigned".